-In order to be considered for the Non-Obvious Book Awards, your book must have a publication date between December 2018 and December 2019.
-We accept submissions for review of galley copies, final editions and digital manuscripts, however a book must be published and publicly available for sale in order to be considered.
+Submissions for the 2020 Non-Obvious Book Awards will open July 1, 2020.
+In order to be considered for the Non-Obvious Book Awards, your book must have a publication date between December 2019 and December 2020.
+We accept submissions for review of galley copies, final editions and digital manuscripts, however a book must be published and publicly available for sale during this timeframe in order to be considered.

 Your book must have applications for business, but does not necessarily need to be officially categorized as a “Business Book.”
 We are happy to consider any book that can help make a business leader or entrepreneur more successful or smarter.

 Physical manuscripts, galleys or books will not be returned.
 We do not accept any sorts of payments or bribes in order to consider a book (even particularly delicious chocolate).
 If any chocolate does accompany your submission, you can expect that it also will not be returned.